Aliases for ATG7 Gene

 This gene encodes an E1-like activating enzyme that is essential for autophagy and cytoplasmic to vacuole transport.
 The encoded protein is also thought to modulate p53-dependent cell cycle pathways during prolonged metabolic stress.
 It has been associated with multiple functions, including axon membrane trafficking, axonal homeostasis, mitophagy, adipose differentiation, and hematopoietic stem cell maintenance.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Sep 2015]

 GeneCards Summary for ATG7 Gene

 ATG7 (Autophagy Related 7) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include protein homodimerization activity and Atg12 activating enzyme activity.
+Among its related pathways are Oncogenic MAPK signaling and HIV Life Cycle.
+GO annotations related to this gene include protein homodimerization activity and ubiquitin activating enzyme activity.

 UniProtKB/Swiss-Prot for ATG7 Gene